jdevries3133/teacher_helper/README.md

 **The code is the documentation, good luck 😉**

-This module follows a much cleaner Object Oriented design.
-The `ClassroomAutomator` is the lowest base class with a lot of the selenium code that actually navigates google classroom.
-The `FeedbackAutomatorBase` inherits that functionality from the `ClassroomAutomator` class, and focuses on giving feedback for google doc and slide based assignments in google classrooms, which is quite tedious.
+`ClassroomAutomator` is the lowest base class with a lot of the selenium code that actually navigates google classroom.
+The `FeedbackAutomatorBase` inherits and extends `ClassroomAutomator` to give feedback for google doc and slide based assignments in google classrooms, which is quite tedious.
 However, this is an abstract class.
-It must be subclassed whenever a user wants to give feedback on a specific assignment by implementing the `assess`, and `comment_bank` methods.
-A sample implementation can be found at the bottom of the file in the `FeedbackAutomator` class, which is well documented.
+A sample implementation is the `FeedbackAutomator`, but it will be necessary to make a new implementation for each assignment simply to define the comment bank and assess method.